AbdullahMalik17/Agentic_AI/_Projects/Deep_Research_Agent/README.md

 - **Advanced Web Search:** Integrates with the Tavily API for accurate, up-to-date information retrieval.
 - **Interactive Chat Interface:** A user-friendly interface built with Chainlit for a seamless conversational experience.
 - **Real-time Streaming:** Streams responses and thought processes of the agents in real-time.
+- **Session and Agentic Memory** It gives the Session as well as Agentic Memory that increase the consistency and performance of the chatbot.
 - **Asynchronous Architecture:** Built with `asyncio` for efficient, non-blocking I/O operations, especially for web requests.

 ## 🛠️ How It Works